-Everything you need to get your organisation involved in My Whole Self can be found in our campaign toolkit, including suggested social media posts and web or newsletter copy.
+Everything you need to know to help plan your organisation’s involvement in My Whole Self Day can be found in our campaign toolkit, including activities, resources, social media posts, and more.

 Download (PDF): Campaign toolkit

-We asked over 2,000 employees which type of mental health and wellbeing support they found most useful.
+We asked over 2,000 employees the type of mental health and wellbeing support they found most useful.
 The majority, 44% of people, chose team-building activities as their preference.

 We have created three activity ideas which help build deeper connections among teams – a book club, a desert island favourites challenge, and a My Whole Self discussion panel.

-Take a selfie, and add ‘This is #MyWholeSelf’ and words to describe your whole self.
-You can write on a piece of paper and hold it in the selfie, or you can add the words using your phone’s photo app or in your social media app (e.g. Instagram Stories, Facebook Stories, or a LinkedIn post)
+Take a selfie, add ‘This is #MyWholeSelf’ and words to describe your whole self.
+You can write on a piece of paper and hold it in the selfie, or you can add the words using your phone’s photo app or in your social media app, for example Instagram Stories, Facebook Stories, or on a LinkedIn post.

-Share your picture on your social media - you can tag us @MHFAEngland
+Share your selfie on your social media using the #MyWholeSelf.
+You can also tag us @MHFAEngland

 Here are some examples: